 Efficiency: Our Log Homes are constructed with large full round logs, tightly scribed to one another.
 This system provides an extremely efficient structure.
 We've found that our homes are even more energy efficient than a well-insulated framed home.
 This largely has to do with the thermal mass of the logs.
 A good way to describe thermal mass is to say that once the logs achieve a certain temperature, they hold that temperature very well compared to other materials (including insulation, masonry, etc.).
 The thermal mass of a log wall is a function of the thickness of the log wall, or the diameter of the logs.
 Since our logs average 12"-16" in diameter, our homes are extremely efficient, even when compared to other log companies who provide smaller logs.

-Competitive Pricing: Our Log Packages are priced very competitively, averaging approximately $45 per square foot and normally ranging in price from $35 per square foot to $50 per square foot, depending on various factors such as the size of the structure, the complexity of the design, the amount of log work, etc. We believe that you will not find a comparable log package elsewhere at a better price.
-Dry-In Packages, including the log shell, the roof panel system and the window/door package, typically range from $60-$75 per square foot.
+Competitive Pricing: Our Log Packages are priced very competitively, averaging approximately $50 per square foot and normally ranging in price from about $45 to $55 per square foot, depending on various factors such as the size of the structure, the complexity of the design, the amount of log work, etc. Please note that very small square footage or very complex plans tend to be more per square foot.
+We believe that you will not find a comparable handcrafted log package elsewhere at a better price.
+Dry-In Packages, including the log shell, the roof panel system and the window/door package, typically range from $75-$85 per square foot.